tnzplaus/PHP-PDO-API-Database-Class/README.md

 }
 ```
 ### 8. Print Query
-You can print query to test it againest errors by setting $db->setPrintQuery(true) to true.
+You can print query to test it against errors by setting $db->setPrintQuery(true) to true.
 ```
 $query_array = array(
     'field' => '*',